ktorz-net/game-moveit/docs/bots.md

 ### Activating a mission action:

-It is a litlebit more tricky.
+It becomes trickier a litlebit.
 It requires to compare the position of the robot with all possible missions.
 It is tricky ? so create a specific method.
-Alwais prefer to create new method to any other solution...
+Always prefer to create new method compared to any other solution...

-So let get possible mission identifiers starting at a given positiion:
+So let get possible mission identifiers starting at a given position:

 ```python
     def missionOn(self, iTile):